theKashey/faste/README.md

   <br/>
 </div>

-> no dependencies, and just 1.5kb
+> no dependencies, less than 2kb

 This is a Finite State Machine from SDL([Specification and Description Language](https://en.wikipedia.org/wiki/Specification_and_Description_Language)) prospective.
 SDL defines state as a set of messages, it should react on, and the actions beneath.